shobhit-garg/shobhit-garg.github.io/_posts/blog/2015-06-25-different-type-of-indexing-in-database.markdown

 __Primary Keys/Indexes__ :

 Primary keys are unique indexes that must be named PRIMARY.You may only have one primary key per table.
-If you are using AUTO_INCREMENT then that column must be defined as PRIMARY key.Unlike Unique key it doesn't allow NULL values.
+If you are using AUTO_INCREMENT then that column must be defined as PRIMARY key.
+Unlike Unique key it doesn't allow NULL values.

 {% highlight ruby %}